Vision Disability: Types and Information Document List

-Although some of these documents from our Vision Loss category may have since been updated, re-written, replaced, or revised, they are sorted below by their original publish date.
+Summary: Our library below features 76 published articles, research papers, and documents from the Disabled World Blindness and Vision Loss category.
+Although some of these documents may have since been updated, re-written, replaced, or revised, they are sorted below by their original publish date.
 The most recent publications are listed at the top of the table with older articles being listed in descending order by the date they were created.

-You can also receive our latest related publications by subscribing to our Vision Loss RSS feed.
+You can receive our latest publications by subscribing to our Blindness and Vision Loss RSS feed.

 Information and definitions in regards to legal blindness, low vision, total blindness and lack of visual perception due to physiological or neurological factors.

 Publish Date: 2019-10-05 - Updated: 2020-10-05

 Gene Responsible for Eye Degeneration and Blindness Discovered